 Develop your sound engineering and production talents here at the School of Computing and Digital Technology.
-Recognised by the Institution of Engineering and Technology as a programme of excellence this course focuses on the processes of sound engineering and production.
+This course focuses on the processes of sound engineering and production.
 With state-of-the-art facilities and our expert team of staff you’ll develop a strong scientific understanding of the technology within the audio and music industries.

 Recent graduates from the school have gone onto work for companies including Naim Audio, The Music Group, Focusrite, Spotify, SSE Audio Group and Cloud One.

 If you’re looking to start this course in 2017, it's important to know that the content and structure are undergoing a substantial review and are likely to be different to what is outlined here.
 We’ll publish more detailed information about the changes over the next few months.
 If you’re starting in 2016, the course content/structure won’t be affected by the review.

 Exploring a wealth of creative ideas and techniques, we will encourage you to think innovatively and respond to the needs of industry.
 Employability is a key factor incorporated within the course, and we are dedicated to providing you with the skills and knowledge to jump right into a creative role.
 With five themes running throughout this course you will be offered the chance to explore different routes within the sound engineering and production industry.

 In the audio electronics and software / product development theme, you will explore audio electronics through the practical application of theory.
 In your first year you will be introduced to computer programming.
 You’ll also investigate embedded systems, which will be explored further in the design of a digital and analogue system in your final year.